Minimally Invasive Knee Replacement (cont.)

 By a few weeks after surgery, the bone is attached to the metal parts.
 The bone is stable and the implant is durable.
 By not using cement, the surgeon can also avoid using a tourniquet.
 A tourniquet is used by most surgeons in the United States to drain blood from the leg and to shut off the blood supply to the leg during surgery.
 However, restricting this blood flow is known to result in temporary damage to the leg and thigh muscles and to prolong recovery.
 Avoiding use of a tourniquet allows faster recovery.

 Using modern implants without bone cement and avoiding tourniquets allow for a faster recovery and better pain relief, particularly when combined with appropriate painkillers and the quadriceps-sparing surgical approach.

 Lateral Approach Knee Replacement

-Another method of performing knee replacement surgery, although rarely used, involves entering the knee joint from the outside.
-The incision is made on the lateral side (outside) of the knee joint, and the kneecap and the muscles supporting it are disturbed even less than during a routine knee replacement procedure.
+Another method of performing knee replacement surgery, although rarely used, involves entering the knee joint from the outter aspect.
+The incision is made on the lateral side (outter) of the knee joint, and the kneecap and the muscles supporting it are disturbed even less than during a routine knee replacement procedure.
 This surgical approach, called the lateral approach, is another type of minimally invasive knee replacement surgery.
-The lateral approach allows muscle damage to be avoided, and the kneecap mechanics are improved.
-Because this method of knee replacement is unusual, surgeons rarely use it.
-However, it has distinct advantages over traditional knee replacement surgery.
-Pain is decreased and people are able to return to walking faster.
+The lateral approach allows muscle damage to be avoided, and the kneecap mechanics may be improved.
+This method of knee replacement is unusual, and surgeons rarely use it as it is more difficult to access all parts of the knee.
+However, it has some distinct advantages over traditional knee replacement surgery.
+Pain may be decreased and people are often able to return to walking faster.